-Swiss Life Finance I AG

-EUR 600,000,000 0.500% fixed rate green bonds 2021 - 2031

-unconditionally and irrevocably guaranteed by Swiss Life Holding AG

--with reopening option-
+Swiss Life Finance I AG EUR 700,000,000 3.250% fixed rate bonds 2022-2029 unconditionally and irrevocably guaranteed by Swiss Life Holding AG -with reopening option-

-This prospectus (the "Prospectus") relates to (i) the offering of EUR 600,000,000 in aggregate principal amount of 0.500 per cent fixed rate green bonds due 2031 (the "Bonds") to be issued by Swiss Life Finance I AG (the "Issuer") and unconditionally and irrevocably guaranteed by Swiss Life Holding AG (the "Guarantor") and (ii) the admission to trading and listing of the Bonds on the SIX Swiss Exchange.
+This prospectus (the "Prospectus") relates to (i) the offering of EUR 700,000,000 in aggregate principal amount 3.250 per cent fixed rate bonds due 2029 with an initial aggregate principal amount of EUR 700,000,000 (the "Bonds") to be issued by Swiss Life Finance I AG (the "Issuer"), unconditionally and irrevocably guaranteed by Swiss Life Holding AG (the "Guarantor"), and (ii) the admission to trading and listing of the Bonds on the SIX Swiss Exchange.

-It is expected that the Bonds will be provisionally admitted to trading on the SIX Swiss Exchange as of 13 September 2021 and application will be made for definitive admission to trading and listing of the Bonds on the SIX Swiss Exchange (the "Admission to Trading and Listing") as soon as practicable thereafter and (if granted) will only be granted after the Issue Date.
+It is expected that the Bonds will be provisionally admitted to trading on the SIX Swiss Exchange as of 31 August 2022 and application will be made for definitive admission to trading and listing of the Bonds on the SIX Swiss Exchange (the "Admission to Trading and Listing") as soon as practicable thereafter and (if granted) will only be granted after the Issue Date.
 The last trading day for the Bonds on the SIX Swiss Exchange is expected to be the day falling two SIX Swiss Exchange trading days prior to the Maturity Date.
-Upon issue, the Bonds are expected to be rated A-by Standard & Poor's.
+Upon issue, the Bonds are expected to be rated A- by Standard & Poor's.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, modification or withdrawal at any time by the assigning rating agency.

-For the purpose of this Prospectus and unless the context otherwise requires, capitalized terms and expressions which are being used herein, but are not defined, shall have the meaning as given to them in the section "TERMS OF THE BONDS" starting on page 30 of this Prospectus or elsewhere in this Prospectus.
+For the purpose of this Prospectus and unless the context otherwise requires, capitalized terms and expressions which are being used herein, but are not defined, shall have the meaning as given to them in the section "TERMS OF THE BONDS" starting on page 31 of this Prospectus or elsewhere in this Prospectus.